Extending free actions of finite groups on unoriented surfaces: The unoriented Bogomolov multiplier

-where $\Gamma_1$ is the set of torsion two subgroups, and $\Gamma_2$ is the set of subgroups of rank 2 under some conditions described below. \begin{proof}[Proof of \eqref{777} and \eqref{totoro}] The cohomological interpretation of the Schur multiplier by extensions is given by the isomorphisms

-It is important to remark that we dismiss the cyclic groups since they have a trivial Schur multiplier.
-The abelian subgroups of rank 2 are a product of cyclic groups $A:=\ZZ_n\times \ZZ_m$ with Schur multiplier $\ZZ_n\otimes \ZZ_m$ by a result of Miller \cite[p.
-593]{Mi52}.
-The image of $x\otimes y$ in $\ma{M}(A)$ is $\langle x,y\rangle$ and also in $\ma{M}(G)$.
-When we consider the dual map of the restriction map $\ma{M}(A)\rightarrow \ma{M}(G)$, we are testing if the characteristic map of an element in $\ma{M}(G)$ has a summand of the characteristic map of the toral class associated with the group $A$.
-This shows the isomorphism \eqref{777}.
-The case of the isomorphism \eqref{totoro} is not so different.
-Here, we notice that inside the subgroups of rank 2, we have those with presentation $\langle a,b:a^n=b^m=1, ab=b^{-1}a\rangle$ for some $m,n\in \ZZ$.
-These groups have a generator $(a,b)$ for the unoriented Schur multiplier, which is a $G$-cobordism over the Klein bottle.
-The $G$-cobordism over the projective space is realized by the elements of $\Gamma_1$. \end{proof}

-We end this section by analyzing one example of where the unoriented Bogomolov multiplier is non-trivial.
-In \cite{ASSU23}, two groups of order $64=2^6$ and $243=3^5$ have non-trivial Bogomolov multiplier.
-The group of order 243 is Samperton's counterexample of the free extension conjecture; see \cite{Sam22}.
-Because a group of odd order has a trivial cohomology group $H^2(G;\ZZ_2)$, in the unoriented case, Samperton's counterexample is extendable by an unoriented 3-manifold.
+We conclude this section by analyzing an example where the unoriented Bogomolov multiplier is nontrivial.
+In \cite{ASSU23}, two groups of orders $64=2^6$ and $243=3^5$ are shown to have nontrivial Bogomolov multiplier.
+The group of order $243$ is Samperton's counterexample to the free extension conjecture; see \cite{Sam22}.
+Since any group of odd order has trivial $H^2(G;\ZZ_2)$, Samperton's counterexample becomes extendable when considering actions on unoriented $3$-manifolds.